crafkin/scfses/README.md

 # Overview
 The Stata program `scfses` obtains accurate point estimates and standard errors of an arbitrary percentile (or the mean) of a variable in the Survey of Consumer Finances (SCF).
 For example, `scfses` can help you easily obtain the median and standard error on the median.
 It incorporates weights and accounts for both _imputation variability_ and _sampling variability_.

+# Updates
+Update March 8, 2018: Fixed an error in computing standard errors on means.

 # Installation and Set Up
 To install the program, run